kx-Huang/ChatGPT-on-WeChat/README.md

 ### 2.2 Config `OpenAI` Models

-You can change whatever `OpenAI` Models you like to handle task at different capability & time-consumption trade-off. (e.g. model with better capability costs more time to respond)
+You can change whatever `OpenAI` Models you like to handle task at different capability, time-consumption and expense trade-off. (e.g. model with better capability costs more time to respond)

-Currently, we use the latest `gpt-3.5-turbo` model.
+Since the latest `gpt-4` model is currently in a limited beta and only accessible to those who have been granted access, currently we use the `gpt-3.5-turbo` model as default.
+Of course, if you have the access to `gpt-4` API, you can just change the model to `gpt-4` without any other modification.

 According to OpenAI doc,

-> ChatGPT is powered by `gpt-3.5-turbo`, OpenAI’s most advanced language model.
+> GPT-3.5 models can understand and generate natural language or code.
+Our most capable and cost effective model in the GPT-3.5 family is `gpt-3.5-turbo` which has been optimized for chat but works well for traditional completions tasks as well.

 Also, for the same model, we can configure dozens of parameter (e.g. answer randomness, maximum word limit...).
 For example, for the `temperature` field:

-> Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
+> Higher values like **0.8** will make the output more random, while lower values like **0.2** will make it more focused and deterministic.

 You can configure all of them in `src/chatgpt.js`: